cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 1. By default, 2.0 Gib of memory is allocated to Docker on your computer.

-   To successfully deploy a Conjur Enterprise cluster (Master + Followers + Standbys), you will need to increase the memory limit to 6 Gib.
+   To successfully deploy a Secrets Manager, Self-Hosted cluster (Leader + Followers + Standbys), you will need to increase the memory limit to 6 Gib.
 To do so, perform the following:

    1. Navigate to Docker preferences